AHEAD, the Awards for Hospitality Experience and Design, has revealed its winners in a ceremony at Andaz Singapore.

 Urban Hotel – Conversion – The Warehouse Hotel, Singapore

 Urban Hotel – Newbuild – Kerry Hotel, Hong Kong, China

 Outstanding Contribution – Priya Paul, The Park Hotels

 Visual Identity of the Year – Jackalope, Victoria, Australia

 New Concept of the Year – Trunk (Hotel), Tokyo, Japan

 The AHEAD Asia Hotel of the Year – The Warehouse Hotel, Singapore

 Winners took home bespoke trophies in hand-blown glass designed and manufactured by Lasvit, while headline sponsor Grohe – along with a host of other supporters – helped victors celebrate into the evening.

-The four regional heats – Asia, Americas, MEA and Europe – will culminate in a Global Biennale in Los Angeles in 2019, which will see the winners compete head-to-head to decide a worldwide winner in each category.
+The four regional heats – Asia, Americas, MEA and Europe – will culminate in a Global Biennale 2019, which will see the winners compete head-to-head to decide a worldwide winner in each category.